-ACT providers will maintain a plan for regular supervision of all staff members, including the Team Leader.
+Older Adult ACT providers will maintain a plan for regular supervision of all staff members, including the Team Leader.

-ACT providers will ensure that staff are trained in evidence-based practices such as Cognitive behavioral therapy (CBT), Dialectical Behavior Therapy (DBT) Integrated Dual Disorder Treatment (IDDT), Focus on Integrated Treatment (FIT), Critical Time Intervention (CTI), Motivational Interviewing, Trauma Informed Care and Substance Use Principles (required FIT modules and OASAS supplemented training).
-ACT Team staff will complete all of the trainings identified in the Center for Practice Innovations (CPI) ACT Institute Curriculum, as required by

-NYS OMH, within the required timeframes.
-ACT providers shall ensure staff are continually trained, especially regarding areas where there is a need for knowledge acquisition and specific populations being served on the team, including but not limited to: justice involvement, substance use, homelessness, and older adults.
+Older Adult ACT providers will ensure that staff are trained in evidencebased practices such as CBT, DBT, Integrated Dual Disorder Treatment (IDDT), Focus on Integrated Treatment (FIT), Critical Time Intervention (CTI), Motivational Interviewing, Trauma Informed Care and Substance Use Principles (required FIT modules and OASAS supplemented training).
+Older Adult ACT Team staff will complete all of the trainings identified in the Center for Practice Innovations (CPI) ACT Institute Curriculum, as required by NYS OMH, within the required timeframes.
+Older Adult ACT providers shall ensure staff are continually trained, especially regarding areas where there is a need for knowledge acquisition and specific populations being served on the team, including but not limited to: social isolation, substance use, homelessness, dementia, psychosis, and chronic medical conditions.
+Supplemental training includes HOPES Training.
+This training is focused on education and skills required for working with the older adult population.